PenSecure/react-application/README.md

 ![Pensmart Architecture](Pensmart-architecture.png)

-# react-and-spring-data-rests- tester
+# react-and-spring-data-rest

-The application has a react frontend and a Spring Boot Rest API, packaged as a single module Maven application.
-You can build the application using maven and run it as a Spring Boot application using the flat jar generated in target (`java -jar target/*.jar`).

-You can test the main API using the following curl commands (shown with its output):
+The application consists of a React frontend and a Spring Boot REST API, packaged together as a single-module Maven application.
+It includes a CI/CD pipeline configured to automatically trigger on a push or pull request to the main branch.
+The pipeline builds the application code, packages it into a Docker image, and pushes the image to AWS ECR (Elastic Container Registry).
+The image is then automatically deployed to AWS ECS (Elastic Container Service), which is connected to a standalone RDS database for persistent storage.

+Monitoring and logging are integrated into the container services to track key metrics such as CPU, memory, and storage usage.
+Additionally, application logs are forwarded to AWS CloudWatch to monitor the application's health and diagnose errors when they occur.

+The codebase also includes Terraform scripts that automate the provisioning of the entire infrastructure required to deploy the application.
+This includes all necessary resource mappings and configurations to ensure seamless integration across services.

+To deploy the solution, the Terraform infrastructure must be provisioned first.
+Once the infrastructure is in place, the application can be deployed using the pipeline.
+The guide below provides a detailed step-by-step approach for deploying both the infrastructure and the application.
 ---

 To see the frontend, navigate to <aws-alb-url/login>.
 You are immediately redirected to a login form.
 Log in as `greg/turnquist`